 Lamination is the ideal method for adding years to the life of your displayed images and graphics.
 It is paramount to protect your prized works from the destructive properties of harmful U.V. and everyday atmospheric pollutants such as cleaning solution vapors, tobacco smoke, ozone and hydrocarbons, just to name a few.
 We use only Cold Pressure Sensitive Laminates – so your artworks are not subjected to unnecessary heat.
-And we offer several options for pH neutral substrates as well.
-From Genuine Gator Board to Komatex, we have a mounting substrate that is ideal for your needs.
-Please feel free to contact us with questions.
+And several options for pH neutral substrates as well.
+From Genuine Gator Board to Komatex, there is a mounting substrate that is ideal for your needs.

 Cold Pressure Sensitive Laminates

 You have a variety of pH neutral lamination options:

 |3 mil||Gloss||Polyester||High Gloss, does not reduce image contrast or saturation. adds UV protection.
 Ideal for display prints where reflections from windows or lights are not a concern.||Very reflective.
 Easily scratched, shows fingerprints.
 Prints must be mounted to plex or Aluminum to not show ‘orange peel’ effect|

 |3 mil||Lustre||Polyester||Soft gloss, slight reduction in image contrast. adds UV protection.
 Ideal for display prints where reflections from windows or lights are not a concern.||Shows heavy fingerprints.
 Prints should be mounted to plex or Aluma-Bond for smoothest effect|